-Brands more commonly use one-to-few personalization, which targets groups or segments of people based on their similarities and shows them content or recommendations that match those attributes.
+Brands more commonly use 1:few personalization, which targets groups or segments of people based on their similarities and shows them content or recommendations that match those attributes.

-For example, a brand might implement a signup form that only offers a discount to shoppers it recognizes as new customers that haven’t yet made a purchase.
+For example, a brand might implement a sign-up form that only offers a discount to shoppers it recognizes as new customers who haven’t yet made a purchase.

-According to Campbell, “brands executing onsite personalization require both traffic and SKU scale.”
-This means the brands most eligible for ecommerce personalization would tend to:
+According to Campbell, “brands executing on-site personalization require both traffic and SKU scale.”
+This means the brands most eligible for ecommerce personalization tend to:

 - Encourage account sign-ins for full-on experience

-- Must be constantly feed with transactional data (like grocery online retail)
+- Constantly collect transactional data (like grocery online retail)

-Additionally, as you learn more about ecommerce personalization, and start to recognize it on other sites, you’ll see that strategies range from entry-level (which is what we’ll cover in this blog) to rather advanced.
+Additionally, as you learn more about ecommerce personalization and start to recognize it on other sites, you’ll see that strategies range from entry-level (which is what we’re covering in this blog) toadvanced.

-You can start now, and start measuring the impacts, and decide over time if personalization works well enough for your brand to invest more into it.
+You can start now, and start measuring the impacts, and decide over time if personalization at scale works well enough for your brand to invest more into it.
 Let’s get started.

-The number of times someone has been on your website, and what they’ve done when they’ve come, helps you understand your relationship with that person.
+The number of times someone has been on your website plus what they did when they got there—the pages they visited, and how long they stuck around—helps you understand your relationship with that person.

-- Returning visitors: These folks have come to your site multiple times now, but still haven’t purchased.
+- Returning visitors: This person has visited your site multiple times but still hasn’t purchased.
 You’re doing something right!
 Are they reading blog content?
-Are they getting stuck somewhere in a funnel?
+Are they getting stuck somewhere in the funnel?
 How can you look at their user journeys anonymously (because you haven’t ethically collected any Customer-First Data) to figure out how you can best serve their needs?

-- Customers: These folks know you!
-You might even be friends!
-Maybe they are here to leave a great review, or return a product, or buy something new.
-You have more power here than you did before they purchased because now, you’ve collected Customer-First Data including their email, what they purchased, how engaged they were with various email campaigns, workflows, text messages, etc. How can you leverage that data to give them a personalized experience on the site that makes them a raving fan, and soon, a repeat customer?
+- Customers: This person knows you.
+You might even be friends.
+Maybe they’re here to leave a great review, or return a product, or buy something new.
+You have more power here than you did before they purchased—now, you’ve collected Customer-First Data including their email address, what they purchased, how much they engaged with various email campaigns, workflows, text messages, etc. How can you leverage that data to give them a personalized experience on the site that makes them a repeat customer—and, soon, a raving fan?

-- Returning customers: These folks are your biggest fans and supporters.
-They love your products, and that is evident in their purchase history.
-Now, they are back on your site –– looking to buy new products, to leave reviews, to hang out in your community, etc. How can you make it easier for these folks to buy again, and to recommend you to others?
+- Returning customers: This person is your biggest fan and supporter.
+They love your products, and that’s evident in their purchase history.
+Now, they’re back on your site—looking to buy new products, leave reviews, hang out in your community, etc. How can you make it easier for them to buy again, and to recommend you to others?
 What site experiences would make them feel known and seen, and appreciated for their business and support?

-Let’s look at a few brands doing this today.
+Let’s look at a few brands that are doing this well.

-Real-time brand examples for personalization for new visitors:
+Ecommerce personalization for new visitors: 3 brand examples

 Personalized product recommendations can increase shopper engagement by 369%.
 And you don’t have to wait long to start using someone’s browsing behavior and browsing history to show them more relevant products, and begin to personalize their shopping experience.

-For example, when a shopper looks at a specific product or adds it to their cart, use this opportunity to cross-sell (sell complementary items) or up-sell (selling similar or higher value items) with similar product recommendations.
+For example, when a shopper looks at a specific product or adds it to their cart, use this opportunity to cross-sell (sell complementary items or up-sell similar or higher-value items by offering similar product recommendations.

-Activewear brand Girlfriend Collective uses a cart flyout to cross-sell additional items from their activewear line and call the shopper’s attention to the free shipping threshold.
+Activewear brand Girlfriend Collective uses this cart fly-out to cross-sell additional items from their activewear line—and call the shopper’s attention to the free shipping threshold.

 A note on free shipping thresholds:

-Free shipping thresholds are powerful tools, and you want to set it just above the average cost of a single product.
-That way, you can easily encourage higher average order value (AOV) with a single product add on.
-You can see Girlfriend Collective has done this above, where if I add on one more product to checkout, I’ll trip the free shipping threshold.
+Free shipping thresholds are powerful tools, and you want to set them just above the average cost of a single product.
+That way, you can easily encourage higher average order value (AOV) with a single product add-on.
+Girlfriend Collective has done this above—if the shopper adds one more product to check-out, they’ll trip the free shipping threshold.

 You can also add similar products or previously viewed items to your home page, product pages, search pages, collection pages, and other touchpoints.
-Most ecommerce platforms like Shopify and BigCommerce have this included in their out-of-the-box and free themes.
+Ecommerce platforms like Shopify and BigCommerce include this in their out-of-the-box and free themes.

-Alternatively, take a page out of Three Ship Beauty’s marketing playbook.
+Alternatively, take a page out of the FastGrowingTrees marketing playbook.
 Instead of recommending similar items on their product pages, they up-sell the shopper by recommending complementary items in an effort to increase AOV.

 Skincare brand Dermalogica recognizes returning shoppers with a pop-up featuring the products they showed the most interest in on their last visit, according to Nosto.

-Is behavioral targeting and personalization right for your brand?
+Is this kind of behavioral targeting and personalization right for your brand?
+Ask: